5 Bank Accounts I Use to Keep My Money Organized

 Emergency Fund

 Where: A separate, but easily accessible bank.
-(I use Capital One 360)
+(I use Ally Bank)

 Having a little rainy day fund can be the most important part of getting started on changing your finances for the better.
 It can also give you a sense of security when your checking account is looking a little low from a large debt payment.